ExtensionOp Contract

 ///

-/// `Extension` variant in the eager path.
-Input tensors are on the
+/// encounters an `Extension` variant.
+Input tensors are on the device

-/// device the caller already arranged.
-Returned tensors MUST have
+/// the caller already arranged.
+Returned tensors MUST have shapes that

-/// shapes that match `infer_output_meta` and MUST be placed on a
+/// match `infer_output_meta` and MUST be placed on a device the caller

 fn eager_execute(